cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 This suite instantiates G as specified in {{CPaceWeierstrass}} using the encode_to_curve function P521\_XMD:SHA-384\_SSWU_NU\_ from {{!I-D.irtf-cfrg-hash-to-curve}} on curve NIST-P384 with H = SHA-512.

-- CPACE-RISTR255-SHA512.
-This suite uses G\_ristretto255 as defined in {{CPaceCoffee}} and H = SHA-512.

-- CPACE-DECAF448-SHAKE256
-This suite uses G\_decaf448 as defined in {{CPaceCoffee}} and H = SHAKE-256.

-CPace can securely be implemented on further elliptic curves when following the guidance given in {{sec-considerations}}.
+CPace can also securely be implemented using the cipher suites CPACE-RISTR255-SHA512 and CPACE-DECAF448-SHAKE256 defined in
+{{CPaceCoffee}}. {{sec-considerations}} gives guidance on how to implement CPace on further elliptic curves.

 # Definitions and notation {#Definition}